 Dhul Hijjah is the last month of the Islamic lunar year, and it is a month filled with great blessings for those who seek its rewards and follow the teachings outlined in the Holy Qur’an.

-Indeed, there is so much more to this for Muslims across the world, Dhul Hijjah brings many lessons that we can learn from and reflect upon – especially as the month draws to a close and we prepare to enter the Islamic New Year.
+Indeed, Dhul Hijjah brings many lessons that we can learn from and reflect upon – especially as the month draws to a close and we prepare to enter the Islamic New Year.

 Offering Qurbani reminds us of the importance of following Allah’s (SWT) wishes and putting trust in our faith.
 As you prepare to perform Qurbani this year, take a moment to reflect on your own relationship with Allah (SWT) and consider what you can do to strengthen it moving forward.

-It is narrated that the Messenger of Allah (SAW) said:
+It is narrated that the Messenger of Allah (SWT) said:

 "There are no days in this world during which worship is more beloved to Allah, Glorious is He, than the (first) ten days (of Dhul- Hijjah).
 Fasting one of these days is equivalent to fasting for one year, and one night of them is equal to Lailatul-Qadr."

 Although fasting during Dhul Hijjah is not compulsory, many Muslims choose to fast during the first nine days of the month.
 The Day of Arafat falls on the ninth day of Dhul Hijjah, and this is a day for prayer and reflection.

 Even if you do not fast on the first eight days of Dhul Hijjah, it is recommended to fast on the Day of Arafat if you can.
 This day allows us to focus on fasting in order to adhere to the wishes of Allah (SWT) and as a result, fasting on the Day of Arafat can bring forgiveness for two years of minor sins.